 The reward for finding a successful small-cap stock is immense, and you could easily find 20 percent annual returns or more for decades if you’re able to buy a true hidden gem such as Amazon before anyone can really see how successful it might eventually become.

-Robo-advisers are another great alternative if you don’t want to do much investing yourself and prefer to leave it all to an experienced professional.
-With a robo-adviser you’ll simply deposit money into the robo account, and it automatically invests it based on your goals, time horizon and risk tolerance.
-You’ll fill out some questionnaires when you start so the robo-adviser understands what you need from the service, and then it manages the whole process.
-The robo-adviser will select funds, typically low-cost ETFs, and build you a portfolio.
+Robo-advisors are another great alternative if you don’t want to do much investing yourself and prefer to leave it all to an experienced professional.
+With a robo-advisor you’ll simply deposit money into the robo account, and it automatically invests it based on your goals, time horizon and risk tolerance.
+You’ll fill out some questionnaires when you start so the robo-advisor understands what you need from the service, and then it manages the whole process.
+The robo-advisor will select funds, typically low-cost ETFs, and build you a portfolio.

-With a robo-adviser you can set the account to be as aggressive or conservative as you want it to be.
+With a robo-advisor you can set the account to be as aggressive or conservative as you want it to be.
 If you want all stocks all the time, you can go that route.
-If you want the account to be primarily in cash or a basic savings accounts, then two of the leading robo-advisers – Wealthfront and Betterment – offer that option as well.
+If you want the account to be primarily in cash or a basic savings account, then two of the leading robo-advisors – Wealthfront and Betterment – offer that option as well.

-But at their best a robo-adviser can build you a broadly diversified investment portfolio that can meet your long-term needs.
+But at their best a robo-advisor can build you a broadly diversified investment portfolio that can meet your long-term needs.

-The potential reward on a robo-adviser account also varies based on the investments and can range from very high if you own mostly stock funds to low if you hold safer assets such as cash in a savings account.
-A robo-adviser will often build a diversified portfolio so that you have a more stable series of annual returns but that comes at the cost of a somewhat lower overall return.
-Here are the best robo-advisers right now.
+The potential reward on a robo-advisor account also varies based on the investments and can range from very high if you own mostly stock funds to low if you hold safer assets such as cash in a savings account.
+A robo-advisor will often build a diversified portfolio so that you have a more stable series of annual returns but that comes at the cost of a somewhat lower overall return.
+(Here are the best robo-advisors right now.)

 An IRA CD is a good option if you’re risk-averse and want a guaranteed income without any chance of loss.
 Like the name says, this investment is just a CD inside an IRA.
 And inside a tax-friendly IRA, you’ll avoid taxes on the interest you accrue, as long as you stick to the plan’s rules.